Charge and Mission

 Commission members are appointed for three-year terms, renewable up to two times.

 The chair of the CWGE is a member of the academic faculty or senior level administrative professional or state classified staff and is appointed by the University President for a three-year term, with the option of up to two consecutive additional two-year terms.

 A vice chair may be appointed to serve alongside the chair during the chair’s final year on the Commission.
 Upon the chair leaving the Commission, the vice chair will be appointed chair by the University President and is eligible to serve the full-length three-year term with the option of up to two consecutive additional two-year terms.
-At any given time, the chair and vice chair position should consist of one academic faculty member in either position and one senior level staff member in either position.

 The Vice President for Diversity, the head of the Women and Gender Advocacy Center, the head of the Center for Women’s Studies and Gender Research, the head of the Office of Equal Opportunity, and one assistant director from Human Resource Services (at the approval of the Chief Human Resource Officer) serve as ex officio members of the CWGE.